kgiori/things-gateway-guide/gateway-user-guide.md

 ## I. Introduction

 Congratulations on choosing to set up your own private Smart Home Gateway.
 This guide provides an overview of what is currently referred to as the “WebThings Gateway” by Mozilla.
-This guide overs release version 0.8.
+This guide covers release version 0.8.
 Hereafter we will usually just refer to it as the "gateway".

 The gateway lets you directly monitor and control your home over the web.
 Unlike many smart home hubs and connected